Amit Kothari

 The size trap

 Two reasons this matters.
-Communication complexity explodes with size.
+Fred Brooks’s communication complexity explodes with size.
 A 5-person committee has 10 communication paths.
 A 9-person committee has 36.
 Small teams decide faster and at lower cost.
 Meanwhile, only 6% of organizations have a mature AI security strategy.
 Your committee needs to move faster than the industry average, not slower.

 For a 50-500 employee company, five people is the right number: